A425/django-nadmin/README.rst

 Open http://127.0.0.1:8000 in your browser

-You may need to ``migrate & syncdb`` to create DB and Admin User if you run this demo first time
+You may need to ``migrate & syncdb`` to create DB and Admin User if you run this demo for the first time